Ways Women Can Increase Their Chances Of Getting Into True Platonic Friendships With Guys

-- The second is when he doesn't come out and say it, but his attitude and demeanor towards you shifts, and you just know what it means.
+- The second is when he doesn't come out and say it, but his attitude and demeanor toward you shifts, and you just know what it means.
 Like he may suddenly start acting a lot more flirty, touchy, or suggestive.
-He may suddenly become sullen whenever you bring up your boyfriend.
+He might suddenly become sullen whenever you bring up your boyfriend.
 He may start giving off a sad, lovelorn vibe.
-He may say odd things that make you stop and think, "What was that about?...
+He could say odd things that make you stop and think, "What was that about?...
 Did he just use some 'Turn your friend into a lover' line on me?"
 Whatever he does, you have the option of being direct and setting him straight, but could also try to subtly deflect his behavior and hope it goes away.

 The timing of the reveal will also affect your choices.
 He may let you know he's interested in you a few weeks into knowing him, or might spring it on you years into what you thought was a true platonic friendship.
 If you've known him a while you may be much more reluctant to cut him loose entirely.

-The points will below go into more detail about your choices, starting with what to do when you've already unmistakably turned your friend down.
+The points below will go into more detail about your choices, starting with what to do when you've already unmistakably turned your friend down.